samsnwilson/Board-Games/pages/about.md

 ## About the Collection

+This site was designed as a Capstone project for my Information Infrastructures class.
+I thought about how it can be kind of tough to explain each game and their details when friends come over for a board game night.
+No one wants to sit through that, so I tried to think of a something a little more convenient.
+With a site like this, people can browse through at their leisure.
+Various pieces of data are included that might help someone narrow down their decision.
+You can filter by things like number of players, game mechanics, and complexity.
+The individual page has all the information you might find on the back of a box and also includes a link to its page on BoardGameGeek.com where a much more detailed description of the game can be found.

+I had a lot of fun with this, so I hope the site makes sense and is easy to work with.
+Thank you!

 This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from:

 - a CSV of collection metadata